 After a busy ED shift filled with innumerable toddlers with viral-induced wheezes, your last patient of the day is a little older than most of the others you’ve seen presenting with respiratory distress.
 A 7-year-old child wearing their school uniform lies in bay 2, having been sent home from school seeming a little ‘flat and breathless.’
 You check her triage stats and note a temperature of 38.2℃.
 From the end of the bed, she looks comfortable yet a little tachypnoeic, and the oxygen monitor is hovering around the high 80s.
 She has some crackles on auscultation so you decide to do a CXR which reveals bilateral peribronchial shadowing.
 You piece her age and clinical picture together and pat yourself on the back for nailing a diagnosis of pneumonia secondary to Mycoplasma pneumoniae.

 What exactly are “Mycoplasma”?

-The Mycoplasmas are distinguished from other bacteria by their lack of a cell wall, which has implications for its treatment – as most antibiotic classes, which act on the cell wall, will be ineffective in treating Mycoplasma species.
+Mycoplasma are distinguished from other bacteria by their lack of a cell wall, which has implications for their treatment – as most antibiotic classes, which act on the cell wall, will be ineffective in treating Mycoplasma species.
 Notoriously difficult to culture, isolation is not usually performed in clinical laboratories due to their particularly fastidious growth requirements, so diagnosis is also challenging.